Paying for care - more resources

-Your local CAB can provide information and advice in confidence or point you to further sources of support.
-Trained CAB advisers can offer information on benefits in a way that is easy to understand.
-To find your nearest CAB, look in the phone book, ask at your local library or look on the website.
-Opening times vary.
+Citizens Advice provides free, independent, confidential and impartial advice to everyone on their rights and responsibilities.
+Trained advisers offer information on finances in a way that is easy to understand.
+To find your nearest Citizens Advice, look in the phone book, ask at your local library or look on the website.
+Local opening times vary.

 Elderly Accommodation Counsel (EAC)

-EAC is a national charity that aims to help older people make informed choices about meeting their housing and care needs.
-They offer two services: the EAC Firststop advice line, offering information and advice to people about housing and paying for care, and the housingcare.org site, which enables people to search for care homes and for domiciliary care in their area.
+Elderly Accommodation Counsel is a national charity that aims to help older people make informed choices housing and care.
+They offer two services.
+The EAC Firststop advice line offers information and advice to people about housing and paying for care.
+The housingcare.org site enables people to search for care homes and for domiciliary care in their area.

-Provides an information and advice service for older people, their families and carers, focusing on social care, welfare benefits and befriending services.
-They also offer local support, including one-to-one and group befriending schemes.
+Independent Age provides an information and advice service for older people, their families and carers, focusing on social care, welfare benefits and befriending services.
+They also offer local support, including one-toone and group befriending schemes.

 Society of Later Life Advisers (SOLLA)

-The Society of Later Life Advisers, or SOLLA is a not-for-profit organisation which can provide information on accredited financial advisers who specialise in later life matters.
+The Society of Later Life Advisers (SOLLA) is a not-for-profit organisation which can provide information on accredited financial advisers who specialise in later life matters.